nathancy/nathancy.github.io/essays/final-project-idea.md

 -	Search ability for specific classes, sections, topics, and interests.
 Ability to search for specific study group names.
 -	Private study groups not available to the public without invitation.
 -	Users have flags and report features.
--	Admins have ability to remove inappropriate groups.
+-	Admins have the ability to remove inappropriate groups.

 Proposed by Connor Slike and Nathan Lam